Help your local neighboorhood and gain Data Entry experience at nfo@ChcocolateFountainSoCal.com

 Please email qualifications or an application to: info@ChcocolateFountainSoCal.com Two letters of recommendation would be nice!

-For more information stop by the Guidance Office room 5 and ask for Ms. Casillas.
+For more information stop by the College & Career Center room 2 and ask Ms. Casillas.

 When you volunteer at ACT For Compassion, you make a real and lasting impact in the world by helping us serve kids around the world more effectively!
 There’s so much you can do, using your specific skills, interests and abilities.- Compassion has special dates For Registration- They take a limited number of students after Certain Tests in terms of the Volunteer’s Ability- Registration dates are late August and early February.Being a Big Brother or Big Sister is one of the most enjoyable things you’ll ever do.
 Not to mention, one of the most fulfilling.
 You have the opportunity to help shape a child’s future for the better by empowering them to achieve.
 And the best part is, it’s actually a lot of fun.
 You and your Little can share the kinds of activities you already like to do.Play sports together.
 Go on a hike.
 Read books.
 Eat a pizza with extra anchovies.
 Or just give some advice and inspiration.
 Whatever it is you enjoy, odds are you’ll enjoy them even more with your Little—and you’ll be making a life-changing impact."There is no greater reward than being able to help a sick child.
 The volunteers at CHOC Children's generously donate their time to help us provide the very best pediatric services in Orange County.
 For more than 40 years, the volunteer programs at CHOC and CHOC at Mission have provided vital assistance to all hospital departments.
 In Fall 2011, we were voted “The Best Place to Volunteer" by the Orange County Register"